 A global food reserve, reinforced by transparent sharing of credible data, could decisively change the perception and expectation of global food availability, and avert panic behaviour that leads to hoarding and stockpiling.
 The present tribulations underscore the necessity of the Agriculture Market Information System (AMIS), which the G20 set up under the 2011 Presidency to enhance food market transparency and food security responses.
 The G20 leaders could now go further by forging an international food treaty that obliges surplus countries to assist others during times of shortage.

 Third, G20 leaders should commit to global collaborations to accelerate investment in green technologies and R&D for sustainable and higher yield agriculture.
 One example of recent novel innovations is Agrivoltaics which concurrently resolves food-energy-water issues in drylands by reducing plant drought stress and increasing food production while also lessening solar photovoltaic panel heat stress.
 Because seeds are as important to food as chips are to computers, developing climate-resilient seed varieties will be key to addressing the gap between potential and actual yield.
 Moreover, a fourth agricultural revolution — producing higher crop yields without the use of fertilisers or insecticides — is needed to cut GHG emissions, according to Nobel Laureate Steven Chu.
 In the financial sector, the G20 leaders could task relevant working groups to explore a new climate financing framework to enable smallholder farmers to participate, individually or through farmers’ cooperatives, in climate financing and the carbon market.

 The Bali summit provides an opportunity to address two pressing issues of our times.
 Let us hope the G20 rises to the occasion.

-Aninda Dewayanti is a Research Officer in the Indonesia Studies Programme, ISEAS - Yusof Ishak Institute.
+Aninda Dewayanti was a Research Officer in the Indonesia Studies Programme, ISEAS - Yusof Ishak Institute.